nogibjj/Nzarama_Kouadio_DE_Mini_Project3/README.md

 This project analyzes the data on police killings in the United States.
 It uses Python, Polars, and Matplotlib to generate summary statistics (mean, median, standard deviation) and visualizations.
 Additionally, a CI/CD pipeline is set up using GitHub Actions, and a summary report in Markdown format is generated as part of the pipeline.

 ## Features
-- Load and clean the dataset
+- Load and also clean the dataset
 - Generate summary statistics (mean, median, standard deviation, minimum, maximum)
 - Create visualizations: histogram of killings by age and a pie chart by gender
 - CI/CD pipeline with GitHub Actions